anuket-project/anuket-specifications/doc/ref_cert/README.md

 CI/CD components (test scheduler, test results database, artifact repository), it allows the developer to work only on the test suites without diving into CI/CD integration.
-Even more, it brings the capability to run heterogeneous test cases in the same CI toolchains thanks to a few low constraints [quickly achievable](https://www.sdxcentral.com/articles/news/opnfvs-6th-release-brings-testing-capabilities-that-orange-is-already-using/2018/05/).
+Even more, it brings the capability to run heterogeneous test cases in the same CI toolchains thanks to a few, [quickly achievable](https://www.sdxcentral.com/articles/news/opnfvs-6th-release-brings-testing-capabilities-that-orange-is-already-using/2018/05/), constraints.
+[quickly achievable](https://www.sdxcentral.com/articles/news/opnfvs-6th-release-brings-testing-capabilities-that-orange-is-already-using/2018/05/).

 Following the design in use, the Docker containers proposed by the test